visualjerk/visualjerk-blog/articles/vue-app-wide-modal-dialogs.md

   emit('close')
 }
 </script>
 ```

 :::

 The one thing that all dialog components need to implement is a `close` event.
 This is used by the `DialogWrapper` to close the dialog and reset its bindings.

 In addition this specific dialog emits a `cancel` and `confirm` event.
 It also requires a `title` prop.
-All of these can be provided by the context of a `DialogEvent` and are bound by the `DialogWrapper`.
+All of these can be provided by the context of a `DialogEvent` and are bound to the component by the `DialogWrapper`.

 ## 🧱 Register the Confirm Dialog

-Now we can add the `ConfirmDialog` to our `DIALOG_COMPONENTS` to let the `DialogWrapper` know about its existence:
+Now we register the `ConfirmDialog` in our `DIALOG_COMPONENTS`, so the `DialogWrapper` knows about its existence:

 ::: code-group